Merge Records: History

 In the summer of 1989, North Carolina musicians Laura Ballance and Mac McCaughan drove to Seattle to visit the Sub Pop office, an independent record label.
 A friend of theirs introduced them to Sub Pop founders Bruce Pavitt and Jonathan Poneman, who in turn gave them a tour of the office and tickets to a Mudhoney and Nirvana show.
 Inspired by their visit, Ballance and McCaughan decided to create their own record label.
 The two felt confident as they already had experience recording music with bands like Bricks and Metal Pitcher, and McCaughan curated a box set of songs from local bands in the Research Triangle region.
 McCaughan noted the decision to start a label was primarily to make it easier for him and his friends to release music, instead of relying on major labels who might not notice them.
 Ballance came up with the name Merge Records, based on the merge traffic signs she saw while driving through Colorado.

+A Merge Records sticker displayed on a guitar case.

 Merge Records began as a small-scale business that only put out 7-inch singles.
 Ballance operated the label in her bedroom, and with the help of McCaughan's contacts at Schoolkids Records, developed relationships with distributors.
 After releasing a number of 7-inch singles, the first Merge Records full-length CD release came on April 1, 1992, with MRG020 Superchunk—Tossing Seeds, the band's first collection of singles.

 Merge's early successes included Neutral Milk Hotel's In the Aeroplane over the Sea, The Magnetic Fields' 69 Love Songs, and Spoon's Kill the Moonlight.

 The label's first album to reach the Billboard 200 was Arcade Fire's Funeral, a 2004 release.
 Arcade Fire gave the label its then highest-charting release with their follow-up, 2007's Neon Bible, which debuted at #2 on the Billboard 200, and, later, reaching #1 with their third album, 2010's The Suburbs.
 Other Billboard Top Ten releases include Spoon's Ga Ga Ga Ga Ga and Transference, along with She & Him's (actress/musician Zooey Deschanel along with M. Ward, a popular Merge folk musician) Volume Two.
 Other notable Merge releases include Caribou's Polaris Prize-winning Andorra, M. Ward's Hold Time, Camera Obscura's Let's Get Out of This Country, and She & Him's Volume One.